takram-design-engineering/three-geospatial/packages/clouds/README.md

 powderExponent: number = 150
 ```

-Controls the [“Beer-Powder” term](https://www.guerrilla-games.com/read/the-real-time-volumetric-cloudscapes-of-horizon-zero-dawn) on the clouds.
+Controls the ["Beer-Powder" term](https://www.guerrilla-games.com/read/the-real-time-volumetric-cloudscapes-of-horizon-zero-dawn) on the clouds.
 This is a fudge factor and you might adjust this value to make it look convincing to you.

 ### Weather and shape